opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 .. tip:: **To set the frame rate:**

-    1. Choose Xsheet > Scene Settings.
+    1. Choose Xsheet > Scene Settings...

     2. In the Frame Rate text field set the frame rate value.

 .. _defining_camera_settings:

 Defining Camera Settings
 ------------------------
-The Camera Settings dialog, that can be opened from the Xsheet menu, contains parameters for defining the current camera size and resolution.
+The Camera Settings... dialog, that can be opened from the Xsheet menu, contains parameters for defining the current camera size and resolution.

 More than one camera can be defined for each scene, in order to have different output resolutions, or to shot only a particular area of the scene (see  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  ).